Chippewa-Levy-Committee/blog/_posts/2022-06-11-facts-on-administration-and-board-salaries.md

 | Norwayne                 | $103,193     |
 | Rittman                  | $103,180*    |

-Average salary is $121,285.
-Median salary is $119,514.
+The average salary is $121,285.
+The median salary is $119,514.

-_* Note that for Rittman, the superintendant is part time in this data working 1 day per week.
-The salary number shown takes the salary number posted ($25,795) and multiplies it by 5 to get a comperable number_
+_* Note that for Rittman, the superintendent is part-time in this data, working one day per week.
+The salary number shown takes the salary number posted ($25,795) and multiplies it by 5 to get a comparable number_

-Overall, the Chippewa Local School District Superintendent's salary is comparable to those districts in the immediate area, including districts within Wayne County.
+Overall, the Chippewa Local School District Superintendent's salary is comparable to those in the immediate area, including districts within Wayne County.

 ## Treasurer salary

-The current Chippewa Local School Superintendent, Ira Hamman, makes [$xxx annually on a contract from May 17, 2021 through July 31, 2024](http://www.chippewa.k12.oh.us/sites/chippewa.k12.oh.us/files/BOE%20Regular%20Agenda%20-%204-12-21%20Meeting.pdf).
+The current Chippewa Local School Superintendent, Ira Hamman, makes [$xxx annually on a contract from May 17, 2021, through July 31, 2024](http://www.chippewa.k12.oh.us/sites/chippewa.k12.oh.us/files/BOE%20Regular%20Agenda%20-%204-12-21%20Meeting.pdf).
 This salary accounts for [x% of the annual budget](http://www.chippewa.k12.oh.us/district/content-page/treasurer) )

-Here is where that stands in comparision to other area Treasurers ( data source is https://www.buckeyeinstitute.org/data/teacher_salary with data from 2019, with the salary for the current treasurer who is on a newer contract listed instead of that of the previous treasurer )...
+Here is where that stands in comparison to other area Treasurers ( data source is https://www.buckeyeinstitute.org/data/teacher_salary with data from 2019, with the salary for the current treasurer who is on a newer contract listed instead of that of the previous treasurer )...

 | District                 | Salary       |
 |--------------------------|--------------|